 Often consumers and retailers are confused about when and if you’re legally allowed to cancel an online order.

-Under the Distance Selling Regulations you can cancel the moment you place your order up until seven working days from the day after you receive your goods.
+Under the Consumer Contracts Regulations your right to cancel an order starts the moment you place your order and doesn't end until 14 days from the day you receive your goods.

-The Distance Selling Regulations enable you to cancel in writing, by fax or by email, though it’s sensible to stick with the process the seller has set up - if it’s reasonable.
+You can cancel an online order in writing, by fax or by email, though it’s sensible to stick with the process the seller has set up - if it’s reasonable.

 Or you shouldn't be told that items can’t be returned unless you’ve got a cancellation code.

-If the terms and conditions or returns policy don’t state who pays for returns, then the Distance Selling Regulations say the seller must cover the cost.
+If the terms and conditions or returns policy doesn't state who pays for returns, the Consumer Contracts Regulations say the retailer must cover the cost of postage.

-Check whether the seller will arrange to collect the goods or whether it will cover your postage costs.
+Check whether the retailer will arrange to collect the goods or whether it will cover your postage costs.